AI-505/AI-505.github.io/_assignments/fourth.md

 ## Candle Race

-The following problem was posed by Carlos Fonseca at the SIGEVO Summer School 2024.
+The following problem was posed by Carlos Fonseca and Alexandre Jesus at the SIGEVO Summer School 2024.

 In a race, there is a set of villages to be visited, $$V$$, and there is a candle in each village.
 Villages and the corresponding candles are identified by an index,